KFlaws/KFlaws-SNQ-FAA-Data/research-assessment.md

         -   [ ] Objective met
         -   Grader comments:  No references section.
 Headings not formatted correctly (Lit review should be heading 2: "## Literature Review", subsections should be H3: "### Social Network Size", etc.) ~~Be sure that when you do attempt this objective you revise your YAML header to output to PDF instead of HTML.~~

+## Reflection (Optional)

+Optionally (for engagement points) write a brief reflection about your work on this project.
+You can use this space to answer the following questions, but feel free to ignore these questions and write about whatever you think is most important.

+This course and creating this project was hard.
+I got frustrated and almost gave up on certain aspects many times, but I am so proud of myself for pushing through and proud of the result!
+I came into this course with 0 experience with coding or anything like this so to see myself come so far and create my manuscript has been the most rewarding part.
+This course was extremely necessary for me as I would be so lost on my thesis without it and I would definitely recommend this course to future MAPSS students who need to understand R for their thesis.

+I am most proud of my figures in this project.
+Although it seems like basic coding now (after the fact), being able to create and manipulate graphs in this way is something I have never been able to do before, so it is very cool to see my work come to life in my final project.
+I am proud of the result as a whole because coding was something I never thought I could do, let alone start to think some aspects were easy!
+I belive I fully committed to best practicies in all regards which will help me for future projects later in my career.

+I am still struggling with rendering to apaquarto-pdf which I recognize may not get me the point for the final objective.
+My render to HTML works perfectly so please reference that for the full manuscript!
+My PDF render still is not labeling tables correctly and excluding some tables.
+I tried everything I could think of to fix this, but ultimately fell short.
+This is something I will continue to work on as I work toward finishing my thesis!

 ## Grading